-All School employees (including employees who are also students) are Mandated Reporters and are expected to promptly report all disclosed details or actual or suspected protected class
+All School employees (including employees who are also students) are Mandated Reporters and are expected to promptly report all disclosed details or actual or suspected protected class discrimination, harassment and/or retaliation to the Title IX Coordinator.
+The School does not have any confidential employees, therefore all employees are obligated to follow their Mandated Reporter obligations.
+There are some limited exceptions.

-Certain types of privilege - such as attorney-client or spousal privilege - may exist between employees, though such instances are relatively limited .
+Certain types of privilege - such as attorney-client or spousal privilege - may exist between employees, though such instances are relatively limited.
 In the event that a legally recognized privilege exists, the Mandated Reporter does not need to report the information consistent with the Mandated Reporter policy, however the employee will provide the Complainant with the Title IX Coordinators contact information and offer options and resources without any obligation to inform an outside agency (except as required by state or federal law, e.g.: child abuse).